Home » Alice Jefferson: Children Believe Husband Murdered Her In The 1970s

-The exact day that 21-year-old Alice Fay Jefferson went missing is a mystery, but authorities believe that it was sometime between 1974 and 1975.
+The exact day that 21-year-old Alice Jefferson went missing is a mystery, but authorities believe that it was sometime between 1974 and 1975.
 She and her children, six-year-old Paula and five-year-old Johnny, were living on post in Fort Campbell, Kentucky with Alice’s husband, Lee Andrew Jefferson (not their father).
 Jefferson was a soldier and he was assigned to that post from 1973 to 1975.
-During that time, Alice’s children remember one day, after school was over, they waited for someone to pick them up but no one showed.
+During that time, Alice’s children remember one day, after school was over, they waited for someone to pick them up but no one arrived.
 Eventually, they grew tired of waiting and decided to walk home.
-They didn’t have keys to their house and had to knock for someone to let them in.
-They continued to knock for a lengthy amount of time before Jefferson answered the door.
+They didn’t have keys to their house and had to knock for someone to let them in, and after a long wait, Jefferson opened the door.
 The children claimed that he was sweating and seemed on edge.
-He told them that he had forgotten to pick them up and took so long answering the door because he was sleeping.
+He told them that he had forgotten to pick them up and took so long to answer the door because he was sleeping.
 Their monther’s car and clothes were still in the home, but there was no sign of Alice anywhere.

 “Looked like somebody had doused him with a bucket of water he was sweating so hard.
 He says to me, ‘I’m sorry I overslept.
 I was asleep.’
 I didn’t buy it,” Paula said.

 The children continued to ask where their mother was but Jefferson didn’t have a solid answer.
 They were told to stay out of the parents’ bedroom and he slept with them in their room.
 Days later, Jefferson drove the children to Arkansas to live with Alice’s parents and never looked back.
 The kids never heard from him, or their mother, since.
 Alice’s family tried contacting the police to report her as a missing person but they say they got the runaround.